hgamal/midiclock/README.md

 # Midiclock

-This device is designed to generate Midi Clock messages according to the BPM (beats per minute) set.
+Midiclock was designed to generate Midi Clock messages according to the BPM (beats per minute) set or tapped.
+The TAP source can be the front push button or a MIDI control message.

 ![](doc/device.png)

-The BPM can be set by three sources:
+Three sources can set the BPM:

 - using the dial button available on the front of the device;
-- tapping the desired beat on using the footswitch available on the front of the device; or
+- tapping the desired beat on using the footswitch on the front of the device; or
 - sending a configured MIDI control change message to the device on the configured channel.

 ## Schematics

-The figure bellow shows the Midiclock schematics
+The figure below shows the Midiclock schematics:

 ![](doc/midiclock_schematics.svg)